pouryany/HuangLabAssessment/readme.md

 I will only use those genes and proteins whose respective values correlate with each other (FDR &lt;0.05, n =17).

-Just a quick model based clustering.
+Just a quick model-based clustering.
 Again, the number of clusters and the models are determined using BIC.
 For both of proteins and mRNAs data we have 3 clusters is the optimal.
 I also cluster the row values corresponding to proteins/mRNAs using distance based clustering.

 ``` r
 library(mclust)